boss507104/CSC-HPC-Guide/ssh-connection/vscode-tunnel.md

 2. The `roihu-cpu` SSH host has already been configured.
 3. `ssh roihu-cpu` connects successfully.

+> **Placeholder values:** Throughout this guide, `Harry` is used as a placeholder username (inspired by Harry Potter).
+Replace `Harry` with your actual CSC account username and `project_xxxxxxxx` with your own CSC project number wherever they appear.

 The VS Code Tunnel connects to the Roihu CPU login node.
 Computational workloads run on a Slurm interactive compute node allocated from the VS Code terminal.

 ***